Essex County Bowling Club – A Potted History

-In 2010 club member David Johnson became President of Essex County Bowling Association.
+Club member David Johnson became President of Essex County Bowling Association.

-In 2013 Lloyd Sabatini & Edward Morris won the Outdoor National Pairs Championship at Worthing.
+Lloyd Sabatini & Edward Morris won the Outdoor National Pairs Championship at Worthing.
 They both received call ups for the England National Trial following this success.

 In 2014 Edward Morris was once again called up for the England National Trial and James Fuge was called up for the Under 18 National Trial.